Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 Hashimoto’s is notoriously difficult to diagnose because the symptoms associated with this disease tend to fluctuate over time and tend to change in severity.

 This has to do with the progression of the disease and how autoimmunity impacts not only your thyroid but also other tissues in the body.

 The antibodies in Hashimoto’s damage the thyroid gland directly but their presence also interferes with other functions in the body.

 The presence of anti-TPO antibodies can be used as a long-term predictor of health in older women and may increase your risk of developing certain cancer such as breast and colon cancer (5).

 Basically, this means that thyroid antibodies impact more than just your thyroid which means you may present with other non-specific symptoms!

 This is important because many of the symptoms associated with Hashimoto’s tend to be blown off or diagnosed as depression or anxiety in a subset of patients.

 So with this in mind let’s talk about the progression of Hashimoto’s symptoms over time and how they may change.

-These symptoms may lead patients into the Doctor's office but most likely the diagnosis will not be caught at this point because the symptoms often don't point back to the thyroid.
+These symptoms may lead patients to the doctor’s office but most likely the diagnosis will not be caught at this point because the symptoms typically don’t point back to the thyroid.

 Symptoms of early Hashimoto’s include: